 Dental implant placement in The Woodlands can range from extremely straightforward to quite complex.
 Simple implant therapies can actually be completed with a small amount of local anesthetic, due to their minimally-invasive nature.

 You might think that getting dental implants requires extensive and complex surgery.
 While some cases are more challenging because of additional factors, not all of them are.
 Especially if you’re planning to have a tooth removed or only recently just lost one.

 Even though a typical implant therapy is spaced over a few months, the time requirements don’t always reflect the complexity of the case.
 Rather, it’s simply to provide ample time for allowing the osseointegration process to complete itself.
 Rushing through anything — simple or not — could result in unwanted side-effects.
-But when you have an expert like Dr. Saunders guiding you through the process one-on-one, you’ll know exactly what to expect.
+But when you have an expert guiding you through the process one-on-one, you’ll know exactly what to expect.

 8. Today’s Implants Provide the Best Return on Investment